 Restaurants don’t overbook though, so if there are no reservations, try walking in a bit later and they may have a table.
 Most restaurants are closed on Sunday so make sure you make reservations that night at a restaurant that’s open.

 Like at many European restaurants, meals are not a rushed affair.
 The helicopter waiters just don’t exist and service at São Miguel restaurants is not usually a priority.
 You’ll have to flag down your waiter to order another bottle of wine and you’ll never get a check brought to you without asking.
 Ever.
 But at some of the nicer Ponta Delgada restaurants, they are trying to work on service, but it’s a work in progress.
 So our advice is to learn to enjoy the slower pace and don’t be afraid to politely waive your hand and make a request.

 We’re not usually fans of the buffet, but they’re popular with locals and a good way to try a variety of local dishes.
 A restaurant with a buffet may be your best option if you’re outside Ponta Delgada, Furnas or Ribeira Grande.

-You’ll always find seafood and steak at restaurants.
+You’ll almost always find seafood and steak at restaurants.
 Although there are exceptions, restaurants seem to cook steaks more rare than in the U.S., so if you like it cooked a certain way, show a picture.
 It’s the opposite for Tuna steaks, especially more traditional restaurants have not mastered the rare tuna.
-Vegetarian options are limited and salads, with a few excepts, are pretty basic.
+Vegetarian options are limited and salads, with a few exceptions, are pretty basic.
 Bread is usually extra but it’s usually cheap and homemade.
-There are more cows than people so the butter and cheese is awesome.
+There are more cows than people, so the butter and cheese is awesome.